We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Before cutting a cable wire, you should ensure that it’s not supplied with electricity (“live”).
 You can use a line tester to verify that the wire isn’t electrified.
 To be extra careful, you can shut off the electricity to the section of your home where you’re working at the main fuse box.

-Whether or not a wire cutter can cut through metal depends on what the cutter is rated to cut and whether it features an additional bolt cutter specifically designed for cutting metal.
+Whether a wire cutter can cut through metal depends on what it is rated to cut and whether it includes an additional bolt cutter designed for metal.
 Some wire cutters are only capable of cutting through small copper wires, while others can cut through screws, nails, and other metal objects.

 ESD stands for “electrostatic discharge.”
-An ESD-safe wire cutter is rated by a third-party certification agency that determines their level of electrical insulation.
-Even if a wire cutter isn’t considered “ESD-safe”, it may still feature insulated handles that offer protection from electrical shocks.
+An ESD-safe wire cutter is rated by a third-party certification agency that determines its level of electrical insulation.
+Even if a wire cutter isn’t considered “ESD-safe”, it may still have insulated handles that protect against electrical shock.